Devolved climate finance approach forges new ways of working between citizens and state

 These funds are easier to access if countries can demonstrate they will be managed with strong fiduciary standards, recognise gender imbalances and bring local communities into the development process.

-Incorporating local knowledge to adapt effectively, coupled with the urgent need for new approaches and availability of new finance all make the clear case for advancing decentralised processes to deliver climate-resilient development.
+Incorporating local knowledge to adapt effectively, coupled with the urgent need for new approaches and availability of new finance all make the clear case for advancing devolved processes to deliver climate-resilient development.

-Why the decentralised finance approach works: crucial collaboration
+Why the devolved finance approach works: crucial collaboration

 The success we are seeing in the roll-out of the DCF pilots in these four countries shows how collaboration is central to an effective climate change response.